nychealth/EH-dataportal/content/key-topics/airquality/nyccas/index.md

     determine how pollution levels vary in relation to traffic, buildings, trees and other neighborhood factors.
 We use NYCCAS monitoring data along with data on land use, traffic, building emissions and other neighborhood factors around the monitors to build a land-use regression (LUR) model.
-We then used the associations from these models to estimate the seasonal average air pollution levels at locations across the city, including places where no NYCCAS measurements were collected.
+We then use the associations from these models to estimate the seasonal average air pollution levels at locations across the city, including places where no NYCCAS measurements were collected.
 For more details on emission source